 When you are talking to your family doctor, you should discuss how you can stay healthy.
 Talk to your doctor about:

 - Your physical health.
 Get regular exercise, eat a healthy diet, get enough sleep, and maintain a healthy weight.
-Take care of your teeth, wear sunscreen, and don’t smoke or use tobacco.
+Take care of your teeth, wear sunscreen, and don’t smoke, vape/use e-cigarettes, or use tobacco.

 - Your mental and emotional health.
 Learn how to manage stress, and develop a good balance between school, work, and social life.
 Pay attention to your moods and feelings, and don’t be afraid to ask for help if you need it.